 Fill half your plate with vegetables

-Phytochemicals are found in herbal foods such as fruits, vegetables, nuts, and whole grains.
+Phytochemicals are found in plant-based foods such as fruits, vegetables, nuts, and whole grains.
 Adding to your meals means you can take benefit of them.

 Choose cooking techniques by food

 Baking can destroy some compounds or increase the activity of the compounds.
 For example, vitamin C is sensitive to high temperatures.
 Vitamin A is heat-resistant and availability can increase when it is heated.
-For example, by adding and heating olives to tomatoes, the bioactivity of the phytochemical and carotenoid called lycopene can be increased and may have beneficial health effects.
+For example, the heating of tomatoes can increase the bioactivity and health benefit of the phytochemical called lycopene.
 While the structure of avidin in the egg is raw, vitamin B7 can prevent the absorption of biotin.
 With cooking, this avidin cannot do this.